 Faces in the background are not desirable.

 Whether it’s the next graduate in line, or other school administrators on stage handing out diplomas, it is generally not good to have those individuals in the background of any handshake photograph.
 The graduate and school administrator are ready for that photograph, but the people in the background are not paying attention to the photographer.
 As such, the candid look on their faces can often be unflattering.
 (Spectators in the background are usually far enough away to be out-of-focus, so they are normally not a factor.)

 Large, black drapes behind the ceremony stage can drown out the graduate in his/her handshake photograph, particularly when wearing darker colored gowns.
 Additionally, it’s simply not inspiring.
 The background should been seen but not be a distraction.
 A row of flags, flowers, balloons, or other décor in front of the drapes will help.

-If you are a GradImages client with questions or concerns about the background for your school’s handshake photographs, please talk with your account manager or regional manager.
+If you are a GradImages client with questions or concerns about the background for your school’s handshake photographs, please talk with your Client Service Specialist.
 We would be happy to provide you with sample handshake images from your last event so you can visualize how handshake photographs taken at your ceremony currently look.
 Additionally, we would be glad to make suggestions about what improvements, if any, could be made to your ceremony’s background.